Pikus16/neurips2023_distshift/README.md

 # neurips2023_distshift

 The goal of this work is to study reward model performance under distribution shift.
-This code is for the paper "A Baseline Analysis of Reward Models’ Ability To Accurately Analyze Foundation Models Under Distribution Shift" (soon to be submitted to arxiv).
+This code is for the paper ["A Baseline Analysis of Reward Models’ Ability To Accurately Analyze Foundation Models Under Distribution Shift"](https://arxiv.org/abs/2311.14743).

 ## Word Perturbations
 We artificially induce distribution shift by perturbing words with some probability (where the perturbation is either an insertion, deletion, or replacement with a random word).
 A higher probability means a larger distribution shift.
 This induces distribution shift because these perturbations cause the prompts and responses to be more non-sensical - and therefore more dissimilar to the prompts and responses in the training set.